HegemanLab/w4mclassfilter_galaxy_wrapper/README.md

 This tool may be applied several times sequentially, which may be useful for:

-- analyzing subsets of samples for progressively smaller sets of treatment-levels, or
+- analyzing subsets of samples for progressively smaller sets of treatment levels, or
 - choosing subsets of samples or features, respectively based on criteria in columns of *sampleMetadata* or *variableMetadata*.

 ## NEWS